Electrician vs. Plumber – Which Trade Should You Choose?

 Which Career Are You More Interested In?

 In reality, both options are solid choices.
-Both types of professionals earn livings that are high above the national average, both enjoy expectations of excellent job growth, and both take about the same amount of time when it comes to apprenticeships.
+Both types of professionals earn livings that are above the national average, both enjoy expectations of solid job growth, and both take about the same amount of time when it comes to apprenticeships.